 The overcrowded beaches invite you to the quiet colonial towns, while the settlements open up to the jungle where beautiful parrots and monkeys live.
 In Mexico, the majestic mountains stretch to far places.
-Also, you can see other tourist attractions of Mexico like the ruins of the Mayan city where they were discovered outside the modern metropolises.
-Here are some of these tourist attractions in the country of Mexico.
+Also, you can see other tourist attractions of Mexico, like the ruins of the Mayan city, which were discovered outside the modern metropolises.
+Here are some of these tourist attractions of Mexico.

-If you have a trip to this city, be sure to try the traditional Mexican food called ‘Mole Poblano’.
+If you have a trip to this city, try the traditional Mexican food called ‘Mole Poblano.’
 According to locals, this dish is the invention of this city.
 Try standing in the shadow of the Popocatépetl volcano and visit the Catedral de Puebla.
 This temple has onyx statues and a domed ceiling patterned from Rome’s St. Peter’s.
 The city of Cholula is near this city and has large pyramids that are worth seeing them.
 This structure has been ignored for centuries by many seekers.

-The Copper Canyon, in Chihuahua, is a series of narrow valleys that are larger and deeper than the Grand Canyon in the United States.
-Located in the Sierra Madre Occidental Mountains, the canyon is named after its greenish-copper color.
+The Copper Canyon, in Chihuahua, is one of the more challenging tourist attractions of Mexico and is a series of narrow valleys that are larger and deeper than the Grand Canyon in the United States.
+The canyon is located in the Sierra Madre Occidental Mountains and is named after its greenish-copper color.
 The most common way to explore this gorge is a route called Chihuahua al Pacifico.
 The route crosses 37 bridges and 86 tunnels and is 2400 meters high, so a beautiful view of the canyon can be seen from there.
-Most adventurers enjoy hanging from bridges, rock climbing and hiking in this canyon.
+Most adventurers enjoy hanging from bridges, rock climbing, and hiking in this canyon.

 It was founded in the year 1559; Guanajuato City was soon renowned for its gold and silver mines.
 Some mines can also be visited by tourists.
-The La Valencia mine is one of those mines and it is the richest silver mine in the world.
-Next to the mine is the Church of San Quito, which is well decorated with gold and silver.
+The La Valencia mine is one of those mines, and it is the richest silver mine in the world.
+Next to the mine is the Church of San Quito, which is well-decorated with gold and silver.
 The city is the best place to enjoy traditional mariachi music.